-The Committee reviewed a number of other key matters which have been considered by management and discussed with KPMG, including the uncertainty relating to collection of trade receivables and the accounting for the McKay acquisition and for the costs of the new ERP system implementation.
+The Committee reviewed a number of other key matters which have been considered by management and discussed with KPMG. including the assets held for sale, the uncertainty relating to collection of trade receivables, accounting for disposals made during the vear and the impairment in investments in subsidiary undertakings for the Parent Company.